hitranonline/hapi/README.md

   36) ADDED CALCULATION OF THE ISO_ID TABLE ON STARTUP (ver.
 1.2.1.0)
   37) ADDED SUPPORT FOR TIPS-2021 (ver.
 1.2.2.0)
   38) FIXED BUG WITH WAVENUMBERGRID (ver.
 1.2.2.1)
+  39) FIXED BUG WITH ZEROING OUT LINES WITH NON-STANDARD PARAMETERS (ver.
+1.2.2.2)ADDED SUPPORT FOR PARAMETERS ABSENT IN PARAMETER_META (ver.
+1.2.2.3)

 ## Introduction